abc-010/profile/README.md

 # profile
-This is a personal website about myself Peo Mogogi.It specifies- my personal details my  educational details software development experience
+This is a personal website about myself Peo Mogogiemang.It specifies- my personal details my  educational details software development experience